 One can search in vain for recent Supreme Court reliance on the canon that "remedial statutes" should be "liberally" or "broadly" construed.
-163 This is probably due to a variety of factors, including recognition that the principle is difficult to apply and almost hopelessly general.
-164 In a sense all statutes are "remedial," and
+167 This is probably due to a variety of factors, including recognition that the principle is difficult to apply and almost hopelessly general.
+168 This is because many statutes are arguably